wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Planner:
 1. Programmed towards Ubuntu 24 with Venv.
 2. Programmed towards CPU, for simpler memory management.
+3. Programmed towards Gguf models only, maintained in "./models".
-3. A text window and a graphical window.
+4. A text window and a graphical window.
 - gradio interface for the chat interface.
 - Engine window as terminal with library output shown and any necessary debug info.

 ### Details:
 - Below is old content, that will be in some stage of update in project conversion from Chat-VulkanLlama...